-She painted her fingers with a close precision.
+She paints her fingers with a close precision.
 She used to paint them red.
 Blood red.
 But they would taunt her.
-He found her once sat under the dim lamp-light, staring at her nails, licking her lips.
-She was caught in some sort of trace.
+He found her once sitting under the dim lamp-light, staring at her nails, licking her lips.
+She had been caught in some sort of trace.
 He had to shake her rapidly to make her finally blink and look away.
 After that, he warned her to stay away from that colour.
 No matter how much she craved it.
 So now she paints them black like the night sky.
-The only sky she gets to see.
+The only sky she ever gets to see.

 It was just over a year ago when they had met.
-She was lost.
+She had been lost.
 She had no family, no friends.
-It was only her hunger that drove her on.
+It was only her hunger that had driven her on.
 She had killed a child.
 Drank it dry.
-But the mother walked in.
+But the mother had walked in.
 The look on her face made the pit of her stomach ache.
 She had never seen anything like it.
-The mother shrieked like a banshee.
-So loud and piercing that she fled the house and made a promise to herself that that child would be her last feed.
-Her plan was working.
+The mother had shrieked like a banshee.
+So loud and piercing that she had fled the house and made a promise to herself that that child would be her last feed.
+Her plan had been working.
 She had more self-control than she had initially thought.
 A month had passed without another victim.
 But there was one thing she had not planned for.
 Something she hadn't known.
-That the more she waited, the more hungry she would become, feeding was out of her control.
-It must have been some sort of survival mechanism.
+That the more she waited, and the more hungry she became, feeding was out of her control.
+It must have been some sort of survival instinct.
 The monster she so desperately wanted to keep hidden would consume her entirely.
 That was when she had woken in the early hours of the morning behind a restaurant.
 Her skin was burning in the sun.
-She screamed and fell back into the shadow of the wall.
-Blood was smeared over her face.
+She had screamed and had fallen back into the shadow of the wall.
+Blood had been smeared over her face.
 In her hair.
 Down her dress.
-She didn't know where it had come from.
+She hadn't known where it had come from.
 It was as if she had woken from a blackout.

-He passed the alleyway and heard her whimpering.
-He ran to her and gasped at the sight.
-But he wasn't frightened.
-He understood.
-He took off his coat and wrapped it around her to make sure none of her flesh was showing.
-He took out an umbrella and held to over her head as he escorted her to his house.
+He had passed the alleyway and had heard her whimpering.
+He had run to her and gasped at the sight.
+But he hadn't been frightened.
+He had understood.
+He had took off his coat and wrapped it around her to make sure none of her flesh had been showing.
+He had taken out an umbrella and held to over her head as he escorted her to his house.
 They had lived together ever since.
-He could tell by the fear in her dark eyes that she hated what she was and so he made her a promise that day that he would take care of her until he breathes his last breath.
+He could tell by the fear in her dark eyes that she hated what she was and so he had made her a promise that day that he would take care of her until he breathes his last breath.

-He got dressed and headed out of the bedroom to do his morning routine of shutting all the curtains she had opened once it had gone dark enough to do so.
-She liked to look out the window and gaze at the stars, yet she daren't step a foot into the cold, winter breeze.
+He gets dressed and heads out of the bedroom to do his morning routine of shutting all the curtains she had opened once it had gotten dark enough to do so.
+She likes to look out of the window and gaze at the stars, yet she daren't step a foot into the cold, winter breeze.

-"It's okay to come out now," he shouted up the stairs.
-She picked up her empty glass and glided down to meet him.
-She had an air of grace about her.
-Her footsteps never made a sound.
+"It's okay to come out now," he shouts up the stairs.
+She picks up her empty glass and glides down to meet him.
+She has an air of grace about her.
+Her footsteps never make a sound.
 Easier to catch the prey.

-She met him in the kitchen where he was stood at the counter pouring a blood bag into a glass.
-He worked at the hospital and would sneak out bags for her and kept them in a fridge in the basement.
-He slid the glass to her.
-She eyed it longingly then looked up into his bright eyes for permission.
+She meets him in the kitchen where he is stood at the counter pouring a blood bag into a glass.
+He works at the hospital and would sneak out bags for her and keep them in a fridge in the basement.
+He slides the glass to her.
+She eyes it longingly then looks up into his bright eyes for permission.

-He nodded with a warming smile.
+He nods with a warming smile.
 "You've done great.
 It's been almost three months."

-A smile rose on her lips, so wide it creased her cat-like eyes.
-She took the glass in her hand but looked up again at him tentatively.
+A smile rises on her lips, so wide it creases her cat-like eyes.
+She takes the glass in her hand but looks up again at him tentatively.

-"Drink," he said and she did.
-As soon as the glass touched her lips, the liquid had slithered down her throat.
-She let out a moan of pleasure that seemed to echo around her body like she was a labyrinth of hollow caves.
+"Drink," he says and she does.
+As soon as the glass touches her lips, the liquid has slithered down her throat.
+She lets out a moan of pleasure that seems to echo around her body like she is a labyrinth of hollow caves.

-"More?" he asked.
-She nodded and pushed the glass back over to him.
-He filled it and again, the blood was gone in the blink of an eye.
+"More?" he asks.
+She nods and pushes the glass back over to him.
+He fills it and again, the blood is gone in the blink of an eye.

-The healthy yet pale glow returned to her face and her wrinkles faded.
-She sent him a gratified smile, showing her stained red teeth and walked over to him.
-She went around his back and threw her arms around his neck.
-She kissed his ear-lobe and softly whispered, "Thank you."
+The healthy yet pale glow returns to her face and her wrinkles fade.
+She sends him a gratified smile, showing her stained red teeth, and walks over to him.
+She goes around his back and throws her arms around his neck.
+She kisses his ear-lobe and softly whispers, "Thank you."

-"You earned it."
-He kissed her on the back of her hand.
+"You've earned it."
+He kisses her on the back of her hand.

 She could smell his blood all the time.
 It would linger in the back of her nose but she had gotten used to it.
-But there was one night when she could have ended his life.
-It was in the summer.
+But there had been one night when she could have ended his life.
+It had been in the summer.
 He had come home from the hospital after a surgery and she could smell the patient's blood on him.
-He took off his coat and hung it on the hanger in the hallway.
-She stood by the stairs, nostrils wide, sniffing like a hungry wolf.
+He had taken off his coat and hung it on the hanger in the hallway.
+She had stood by the stairs, nostrils wide, sniffing like a hungry wolf.
 The clammy, summer air seemed to intensify the smell.
-His blue eyes widened as they fell on the monster that looked nothing like the girl he had first housed.
+His blue eyes had widened as they fell on the monster that looked nothing like the girl he had first housed.
 Her eyes were black, empty pits.
 Her perfectly manicured nails had turned into talons and were snapping, hungry to tear his flesh.
-He darted for the basement.
-She shot after him, baring her fangs.
-He grabbed a knife and without hesitation, stabbed her in the side.
-She wailed and fell to the floor giving him time to escape down the stairs and lock himself in the basement.
-But the knife only slowed her down for a couple of seconds.
+He had darted for the basement.
+She had shot after him, baring her fangs.
+He had grabbed a knife and without hesitation, stabbed her in the side.
+She had wailed and had fallen to the floor, giving him time to escape down the stairs and lock himself in the basement.
+But the knife had only slowed her down for a couple of seconds.
 Soon she was back on her feet and darting after him.
-The door slammed behind him just in time.
+The door had slammed behind him just in time.

-Eight hours he was trapped in that basement for.
-He scrubbed himself by the sink so hard he was almost ripping off his skin as her talons screeched across the door.
-He knew he was safe to leave when he heard her voice.
-It was muffled by tears.
+Eight hours he had been trapped in that basement for.
+He had scrubbed himself by the sink so hard he was almost ripping off his skin as her talons screeched across the door.
+He knew he had been safe to leave when he heard her voice.
+It had been muffled by tears.

 "Are you okay?"

 "Yes, I'm fine."
-He smiled, placing a palm on the door as if to try and contact her.
+He had smiled, placing a palm on the door as if to try to contact her.